-Strategic Ways to Use YouTube in Your Homeschool
+Easy and Strategic Ways to Use YouTube in Homeschooling

 retro television tv stylish

-The best hack I’ve learned as a first year homeschool mom is to use Youtube.
+Learning to use Youtube in homeschooling is the best hack I’ve learned.
 I know screens can get a bad rep a lot of the time.
-However, I find that when I am strategic with YouTube, I get so much bang for my buck (as well as the kids!).
-With the help of other homeschool mamas, here is a list of strategic ways you can use Youtube in your Homeschool (without any guilt!).
+However, when I am strategic with YouTube, I get so much bang for my buck (as well as the kids!).
+With the help of other homeschool mamas, here is a list of strategic ways to use Youtube in homeschooling (without any guilt!).

 Travel the World

 Our Social Studies curriculum has us traveling the world this year.
-We study maps, read books, and write about a specific country each week.
-We also log on to Nat Geo Kids’ YouTube channel to see if there are any related videos, which there typically are.
-National Geographic has a whole series where siblings explore and experience various countries and cultures.
+We study maps, read books, and write about a specific country weekly.
+We also log on to Nat Geo Kids‘ YouTube channel to see if there are any related videos, which there typically are.
 These videos are my kids’ favorite part of the week.
 They love learning about a new country through the eyes of other kids.

 Pin it